Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S8 Security/Lesson3.md

 _**Why is a security audit so important?**_
 - Well, the statistics I mentioned in the introduction speak for themselves.
 With billions of dollars being stolen from unaudited code, the industry can't afford _not_ to improve their security.
 - The `immutability` of the blockchain renders patching and updating frequently impossible, impractical or expensive.
 So having confidence in the security of your code is key.

+>> ❗ **IMPORTANT** The blockchain is a permissionless, adversarial environment, being prepared for malicious users is _integral_ to success.

+- An audit can actually accomplish much more than just checking for bugs.
+An audit can:

+>> * Improve your developer team's understanding of code

+>> * Improve developer speed and efficiency

+>> * Teach the latest tooling

+-